 Long haired coats can be challenging to groom, but the right type of brush can make a big difference.
 It’s also important to choose a high-quality brush that’s effective at removing tangles and won’t damage the skin or coat.

 If you need a slicker brush, my top recommendation is the Hertzko.
-It's a highly effective brush that provides great value - plus the "pin retraction" feature makes cleaning it much easier.
-If you need a pin brush, I recommend the Bass Pet Groomer.
+It’s a highly effective brush that provides great value – plus the “pin retraction” feature makes cleaning it much easier.
+If you need a pin brush, I recommend the GoPets Professional Double Sided Brush.

 I hope this article has helped you find the best brush for your long haired dog.
 If you have any questions or comments, please use the form below.